ferhatsanli/WhoConnectedNG/README.md

 # WhoConnectedNG

+## Project Overview

+WhoConnectedNG is a small Android portfolio project that demonstrates practical experience with Kotlin, Retrofit-based API consumption, and Jetpack Compose UI development.
+It is intended to show recruiters that I can build a modern Android app using REST APIs and Compose, follow MVVM patterns, and produce maintainable code.

+This repository is presented by a computer engineering graduate who recently learned Android Kotlin development and has 2 years of professional experience in RPA (UiPath).
+I am currently applying for Junior Android Developer roles and this project highlights relevant skills for those positions.

+Key skills and keywords: Kotlin, Android, Jetpack Compose, Retrofit, REST API, MVVM, ViewModel, Coroutines, UI, portfolio, RPA, UiPath.

+---

 <!-- Screenshots section (HTML table 5x2) -->
 <h2>Screenshots</h2>
 <p>Placeholder table for screenshots.
 Replace filenames with actual images in the repo under a suitable folder (for example <code>screenshots/</code>).</p>